Last Updated: May 13, 2026

 The Best Aquarium Background

-The Serene kit offers a backlight LED background that is fair cheaper than premium ADA backgrounds.
+The Serene kit offers a backlight LED background that is far cheaper than premium ADA backgrounds.
 Excellent for aquascapes and fish tanks!

-In the aquascaping world, there is a gold standard when it comes to aquarium backgrounds.
-These are backlit backgrounds that come in a frosted white color.
-Current USA’s Serene kit meets this standard, is far cheaper than the gold standard ADA kit, and offers more features.
+In the aquascaping world, there is a gold standard when it comes to aquarium backgrounds: backlit panels that come in frosted white.
+Current USA’s Serene kit meets that standard, costs far less than the ADA equivalent, and adds color-changing capability on top.

 What I love about this kit (aside from the price) is its ability to change colors.
-You can change it according to the mood you want to set in your fish tank and in your living space.
-Because the light is backlit, it does not affect your ability to provide lighting to the aquarium plants in your fish tank.
-You can see the multiple vibrant colors it can display below.
+You set the mood you want for the tank and the living space around it.
+Because the light is backlit, it doesn’t interfere with your plant lighting.
+The color range is genuinely impressive.

 Pros and Cons